ESMValGroup/ESMValCore/doc/develop/fixing_data.rst

 mislabeled coordinates (e.g. ''lev'' instead of ''plev'' or missing coordinate bounds like ''lat_bnds'') or problems with the actual data (e.g. cloud liquid water only instead of sum of liquid + ice as specified by the CMIP data request).
 As an extreme case, some data sources simply are not NetCDF files and must go through some other data load function.

-The ESMValCore can apply on the fly fixes to such datasets when issues can be fixed automatically.
-This is implemented for a set of :ref:`fixing_native_datasets`.
-The following provides details on how to design such fixes.
+ESMValCore can apply on-the-fly fixes to such datasets when issues can be fixed automatically.

+In addition, some datasets are supported in their native (i.e., non CMOR-compliant) format through fixes.
+This is implemented for a set of :ref:`read_native_datasets`.
+A detailed description of how to include new native datasets is given :ref:`below <add_new_fix_native_datasets>`.

+The following sections provide details on how to design such fixes.

 .. note::